codee-com/open-catalog/Checks/RMK010/README.md

-# RMK010: The vectorization cost model states the loop is not a SIMD opportunity due to strided memory accesses in the loop body
+# RMK010: Strided memory accesses in the loop body may prevent vectorization

 ### Issue

-Loop is not an SIMD opportunity because of the strided memory accesses in the loop body.
+Loop might not leverage SIMD vectorization because of the strided memory accesses in the loop body.

 ### Actions